lolongcovas/random-forest-prediction/README.md

 # Random Forest Prediction
-This project is random forest for prediction.
+It is light random forest for prediction.
 The implementation is exact as the [Piotr Dollar's](https://github.com/pdollar/toolbox).
 In this directory include two files:

 - forest.hpp: does random forest prediction (label and probabilities)
 - convertPiotrRF2Cpp.m: convert [Piotr Dollar's](https://github.com/pdollar/toolbox) random forest model into *.txt so that the previous C++ file could read it.

+This implementation requires much lower amoung memory for random forest model, does not like OpenCV version.
+This version requires x100 lesser than OpenCV

 # How to use